 Notifications of award will be within 45 days of submission of the application by the startup to ORC.

-The program is managed by Zach Williams, a New Ventures Program Manager for the Office of Research Commercialization.
+The program is managed by Zach Williams, New Ventures Program Manager for the Office of Research Commercialization.

 - NCSU Startup that has licensed NCSU Intellectual Property (IP)